-So unless you’ve been living under a rock that disconnects you from all of society, then chances are that you’ve heard of the Greek Island of Santorini.
+So unless you’ve been living under a rock that disconnects you from all of society, then chances are that you’ve heard of the Greek Island of Santorini, one of the most beautiful places to visit in Greece.
 You might even be curious about what to see in Santorini since you want to know what all the fuss is about.

 Just do yourself a favor and visit in October since that is the absolute best time to visit Santorini.
 Not only is the weather in Santorini fantastic, but you’ll also avoid the hordes of tourists that plague the island during the peak summer months.

 Because everyone likes being a tourist but no one likes dealing with them.

 But once you hop off the ferry and set eyes upon these epic views of the Aegean Sea, er, um, now what?
 Do you roam around the capital of Fira or head over to Oia for the day?

 Geez, for a smallish island there sure are a lot of things to do in Santorini.

 Sorry, but most of us don’t get two months off in the summer so we need to travel as efficiently as possible.

 That’s why you can’t waste time sitting around, sniffing armpits and contemplating what to do in Santorini.
 Hence this hopefully helpful Santorini travel guide that strips away the tourist traps and focuses on all the Santorini attractions that deserve your undivided attention.